Wild Violet Control

 Treatment

-If you have confirmed where the wild violet is growing on your property then treat them with a post-emergent herbicide treatment of Expel Turf Herbicide.
+If you have confirmed where the wild violet is growing on your property, treat them with a post-emergent treatment of Expel Turf Herbicide.

 This professional-quality herbicide is labeled to control wild violet.
-It is easy to use, is systemic and is selective so it will only target the weed and not harm your desired vegetation.
+It is easy to use, systemic, and selective, so it will only target the weeds and not harm your desired vegetation.

-Before handling or mixing any herbicide chemicals, please make sure you have the proper personal protective equipment on in the form of gloves, a safety mask, and protective eyewear.
+Before handling or mixing any herbicide chemicals, please ensure you have the proper personal protective equipment, including gloves, a safety mask, and protective eyewear.

 Determine how much Expel Turf Herbicide to use by measuring the square footage of the treatment area.
-To do this, measure the length and width of the treatment area in feet then multiply them together (length X width = square footage).
-For acreage, take the square footage and divide it by one acre (square footage / 43,560 sq. ft. = acres).
+To do this, measure the length and width of the treatment area in feet, then multiply them together (length X width = square footage).
+For acreage, divide the square footage by one acre (square footage / 43,560 sq. ft. = acres).

 To get rid of wild violets in warm-seasoned turf, use 8 to 12 oz. of Expel Turf Herbicide per 10 gallons of water per acre.